-Additionally, the Fund promotes ecological and/or social characteristics as defined in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability disclosures in the financial services sector, which may be amended from time to time).
+The Fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended from time to time).

-The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
+The Fund applies stewardship and an ESG integration approach, including exclusion criteria for various activities.
 Additional information can be found in the prospectus.

-The Fund primarily considers the Principal Adverse Impacts (PAIs) on sustainability factors through Stewardship.
-Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.
+The Fund considers the principal adverse impacts (PAIs) on sustainability factors primarily through stewardship.
+Information on the key adverse impacts on sustainability factors can be found in the prospectus.